AnandSinhaProjects/Recommendation_System_Python_JAX/README.md

 ### **Server**

-The server’s role is to take the ordered subset provided by the ranker, ensure that the necessary data schema is satisfied—including essential business logic—and return the requested number of recommendations.
+The server’s role is to take the ordered subset provided by the ranker, ensure that the necessary data schema is satisfied—including essential business logic—and return the requested several recommendations.

 ---

 ## **Simplest Possible Recommenders**

-We’ve established the components of a recommender, but to really make this practical, we need to see this in action.
+We’ve established the components of a recommender, but to make this practical, we need to see this in action.

 ### **The Trivial Recommender**